-If you are new to freelancing, you might want to estimate an hourly rate by working out your expected expenses, billable hours, expected annual income and other variables BEFORE thinking about drafting a web design contract.
+If you are new to freelancing, you might want to estimate an hourly rate by working out your expected expenses, billable hours, expected annual income and other variables BEFORE thinking about drafting a good contract.
 Also, do make sure that you’ve covered ALL of your expenses in your hourly rate.

 We’ve come up with a handy tool to help you calculate your web design freelancer hourly rate – right here

-So you’ve got your web design contract sorted out.
+So you’ve got your basic web design contract sorted out.
 Well done – you’re on the right track.
 If the brown stuff hits the fan, at least you have a legal alternative to turn to.

 But why would you want to go through the hassle of a legal battle?

-And no – it’s not meant for project managers.
+And no – it’s not for project managers.
 In fact, we prefer thinking about it as the project management tool for non-project managers.